-The women keep one hand to their chests and the other to their stomachs, as they are told to respire in after which out.
-The workshop started with a guided meditation and a brief dialogue about a way to cope emotionally with Quebec’s new secularism law, handed closing week, which bans sure companies of civil servants from sporting spiritual garments.
+The women keep one hand to their chests and the other to their stomachs, as they are told to respire after which out.
+The workshop started with a guided meditation and a brief dialogue about coping emotionally with Quebec’s new secularism law, handed closing week, which bans certain companies of civil servants from sporting spiritual garments.

 But it’s clean.
 The 20 or so Muslim girls right here aren’t ready to relax.
-They are on the edge of their seats, just a little while later, capturing questions at legal professional William Korbatly approximately the regulation’s fine details what they need to realize, although, is how to fight it.
+They are on the edge of their seats, just a little while later, capturing questions at legal professional William Korbatly about the regulation’s fine details and what they need to realize is how to fight it.
 “What is that this law?
-What can we do now?” one female we could out, shaking her head.
+What can we do now?” one female could out, shaking her head.
 “It’s ridiculous.
 I want us to cease this law.
 It’s unjust.”

 The ladies start pitching ideas.
 Can they pass the law?
-Are there distinct ways they can hide their hair, possibly?
+Are there distinct ways they can hide their hair?

-“You positioned a wig on a pinnacle of your hijab,” says Mejda Mouaffak, a fundamental college teacher, with amusing.
-A social media marketing campaign uniting extraordinary faiths (Judaism, Islam, Sikhism, Christianity) in team spirit a criminal offense is pitched.
-Another campaign to make fun of the regulation is recommended.
-Self-defense workshops are some other ideas, ones that also touch on verbal attacks and how to react.
+“You positioned a wig on a pinnacle of your hijab,” says Mejda Mouaffak, a fundamental college teacher, with amusement.
+A social media marketing campaign uniting extraordinary faiths (Judaism, Islam, Sikhism, Christianity) in team spirit, a criminal offense is pitched.
+Another drive to make fun of the regulation is recommended.
+Self-defense workshops are some other ideas that touch on verbal attacks and how to react.

 ‘We may be Muslim and feminist’